bruceravel/demeter/documentation/Athena/ui/glist.rst

    Renaming a group list entry.

-Hitting Return or clicking the OK button renames the group, shown here.
+Hitting Return or clicking the :kbd:`OK,light` button renames the group, shown here.

 .. _fig-renamed: